Kasey Miller DPT, COMT shares why IAOM-US is the best choice for your continuing education

 I then signed up to do one of my last internships at Modern Physical Therapy in Kansas City, Missouri, which is an IAOM based clinic.
 During these 9 weeks, I learned more than I did throughout my whole educational experience at school.

 Not only does the IAOM-US approach teach you manual techniques, but it also teaches you when to use them and which patients would benefit from them.
 One aspect of the IAOM that you will continue to see/hear if you decide to pursue the COMT through us, is that we teach how to diagnose specific pain generators.
 Too often you see therapist in the clinic treat based off dysfunctions.
-And as Esteban eluded to in his email, that works great for acute patients but what about those patients who have recurring problems?
+That works great for acute patients but what about those patients who have recurring problems?

 It is vital to the patients success that you can figure out what specifically is causing the pain in order to further understand how you can get that pain to go away.
 Along with the specific pain generators, the IAOM teaches you a systematic algorithm to help you approach every evaluation that you do in the clinic.
 I found this algorithm to be extremely helpful and truly helps dictate how you create your plan of care.
 By doing every examination the same, it teaches you the different patterns that every pain generator has, and if you know the patterns, then this allows you to know how to treat your patients more effectively and more efficiently.Prior to pursuing the COMT through the IAOM, I took several other classes with different CE groups and can say that I truly feel that IAOM has the most complete package.

 Feel free to ask me any other questions as I would love to help because I was recently in the same spot as you… trying to further my education but did not know which direction to go.